By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1251|Pages: 3|7 min read

 Terrorism is an incredibly hard word to define.
 Due to its largely elusive nature, the definition of terrorism is constantly evolving and changing over time, as are the forms and methods it manifests itself in.
-The dictionary definition of terrorism is “the use of violence and intimidation in the pursuit of political aims.
-This definition is by no means inaccurate, and encompasses the intrinsic characteristics of terrorism.
-I believe, however, that this definition excludes important facets of terrorism as we know it today, such as the use of fear and terror as a mechanism to achieve its goals.
-In addition to this, I think that the dictionary definition neglects to mention that terrorism often focuses on the pursuit of radical religious and social reforms, not solely political aims.
+The dictionary definition of terrorism is “the use of violence and intimidation in the pursuit of political aims.”
+This definition is by no means inaccurate and encompasses the intrinsic characteristics of terrorism.
+However, I believe that this definition excludes important facets of terrorism as we know it today, such as the use of fear and terror as a mechanism to achieve its goals.
+Additionally, I think that the dictionary definition neglects to mention that terrorism often focuses on the pursuit of radical religious and social reforms, not solely political aims.
 I would define terrorism as: The use of violence and coercion by a unified group in order to instill fear and terror amongst its victims so that they are forced into submission, allowing the group in question to achieve its radical, political, religious, and/or social aims.

 Despite government efforts to suppress any form of retaliation, a group of guerilla warriors colloquially known as “holy warriors” or “freedom fighters” began opposing the communist regime.
 Formally known as The Mujahedeen, this militant group gained the support and funding of the United States due to their ardent opposition to the communist regime that had taken over the country.
 Largely due to American support, the USSR soon recognized the Mujahedeen as a forceful threat to the communist presence in Afghanistan.
 Subsequently, Afghanistan was invaded in December 1979 by the Soviet 40th Army to support the communists and oppose the Mujahedeen.
 The Afghan communist faction was appointed a Soviet leader to oversee their actions, and the faction quickly grew to over 100,000 soldiers.
-Soviet forces tried to quell efforts of the Mujahedeen through bombings, executions and the torture of prisoners, but these methods only angered the population and fueled the resistance.
+Soviet forces tried to quell efforts of the Mujahedeen through bombings, executions, and the torture of prisoners, but these methods only angered the population and fueled the resistance.
 In a world torn by the Red Scare, The Mujahedeen gained the support of many anti-communist world powers in their fight against the communist superpower that was the USSR.
-Their guerilla tactics ultimately forced the Soviets out of Afghanistan, and the soviets withdrew after 9 years in Afghanistan.
-The Mujahedeen, however, was never successful in establishing a functional government, and 7 years later in 1996, the Taliban took over.
+Their guerilla tactics ultimately forced the Soviets out of Afghanistan, and the Soviets withdrew after nine years in Afghanistan.
+The Mujahedeen, however, was never successful in establishing a functional government, and seven years later, in 1996, the Taliban took over.

-The Taliban acted as the official government of Afghanistan from 1996-2001, when the American military in conjunction with Afghan opposition forces ousted them as a governmental force, and the Taliban became an insurgent force within the region.
+The Taliban acted as the official government of Afghanistan from 1996-2001 when the American military, in conjunction with Afghan opposition forces, ousted them as a governmental force, and the Taliban became an insurgent force within the region.

 The Taliban have been extremely successful in achieving their goals in Afghanistan and Pakistan.
 Their presence and influence have dominated civilian lifestyle and national government to an extreme extent.
 So extreme, that they have faced large opposition and intervention from western forces such as the United States military.
 Following the Taliban’s attacks on US soil on September 11th, 2001, Saudi Arabia and the United Arab Emirates cut diplomatic ties with the Taliban, which had formerly been recognized as a legitimate government in these countries.
 The Taliban also offered asylum and support to the even more extremist offshoot group, al-Qaeda, and their leader Osama bin Laden, who had fought in the Mujahedeen and provided financial support to the Taliban.
-The Security Council of the United Nations intervened in this relationship in 1999, when they demanded that the Taliban hand over bin Laden for trial and cease their support for terrorism.
-The Taliban, however, did not respond to this international cry for justice, but instead continued terrorist activities, primarily in Afghanistan, and refused to hand over Bin Laden.
+The Security Council of the United Nations intervened in this relationship in 1999 when they demanded that the Taliban hand over bin Laden for trial and cease their support for terrorism.
+The Taliban, however, did not respond to this international cry for justice but instead continued terrorist activities, primarily in Afghanistan, and refused to hand over Bin Laden.

-Today, the Taliban is ruled by Mullah Akhtar Mansour, and is a largely Pashtun (as opposed to Hazara, the other ethnic group of Afghanistan) movement.
-They operate prominently in Afghanistan and Pakistan, but their influence and presence is widespread across the Middle East.
+Today, the Taliban is ruled by Mullah Akhtar Mansour and is a largely Pashtun (as opposed to Hazara, the other ethnic group of Afghanistan) movement.
+They operate prominently in Afghanistan and Pakistan, but their influence and presence are widespread across the Middle East.
 The Taliban still exist as a magnum force in many Middle Eastern countries.
 Although Bin Laden was assassinated by US forces, the organization is still in action.
-Currently, however, the Taliban is facing not only opposition from the vast majority of the western world, but also from the relatively new terrorist group, ISIS, which has risen to great prominence in recent years.
+Currently, however, the Taliban is facing not only opposition from the vast majority of the western world but also from the relatively new terrorist group, ISIS, which has risen to great prominence in recent years.

 Browse our vast selection of original essay samples, each expertly formatted and styled